veggieboy/12-05-Checkers/README.md

 ### Accessors
 - create an accessor method for each field.
 They *MUST* be named: **getFromRow**, **getFromCol**, **getToRow** & **getToCol**
-- create a boolean accessor, isJump, that tests whether this move is a jump.
+- create a boolean accessor, **isJump**, that tests whether this move is a jump.
 It is assumed that the move is legal.
 In a jump, the piece moves two rows.
 (In a regular move, it only moves one row.)

 ## Complete the class CheckersData (CheckersData.java)
 - complete method **pieceAt**: return the contents of the square in the specified row and column.